l-Luna/AltSidesHelper/DOCUMENTATION.md

  - `CanFullClear`: If true, `EndScreenClearTitle` will be used for the end screen title after a full clear. (`false`)
  - `CassetteNeededForFullClear`: Whether the player must collect a cassette (vanilla or alt-side) to full clear. (`true`)
  - `HeartNeededForFullClear`: Whether the player must collect a crystal heart to full clear. (`true`)
+ - `ShowHeartPoem`: Whether the crystal heart should show text when collected. (`true` except in `c-side`.)
+ - `ShowBSideRemixIntro`: Whether the music remix title, artist, and album should be displayed when entering the chapter.
+Setting the "{map name}_remix_artist", "{map name}_remix", and "{map name}_remix_album" dialog keys will display those just like a vanilla B-Side.
+Setting the "{map name}_altsides_remix_intro" dialog key will allow your to instead write your own list of text, with as many lines as you want.

 The following attributes can be set, but are currently unimplemented:
  - `JournalHeartIcon`: The texture to be used for the crystal heart in the journal. (`heartgem0`, `heartgem1`, `heartgem2`, `heartgem0`)